nmradcc/DCC_tester/README.md

 After code generation you can launch VSC and build.

-NOTE: THe code is NOT buildable or runable after cloning!
+NOTE: The code is NOT buildable or runable after cloning!
 You must do an initial GENERATE CODE with the CubeMX utility!

 ### Build